junkurihara/experimental-resolvers/README.md

-# experimental-resolvers
+# Experimental resolvers of DNSCrypt v2 and relays for $\mu$ODNS

-Experimental resolver list for our project.
+Experimental resolver list and relays for our project.

-Servers listed in this repo are from an experimental project.
-These stop frequently, and **logging is enabled** for debugging.
-Please use the original relay list for your project.
+Servers listed in this repo are from an experimental project called $\mu$ODNS.
+These may stop sometimes for maintenance.
+Client and server codes are publicly available soon.